 Willem JanszoonPrint Page

 A monument and park commemorate Willem Janszoon, the Dutch navigator who was the first person to chart the Australian coast.
+The memorial commemorates the 400th anniversary of his voyage which was the first recorded contact between Europe and Australia.
+The erection of the monument was organised by the ACT Committee of Australia On The Map (AOTM) 1606-2006.

 On 26 February 1606, he made landfall at the Pennefather River on the western shore of Cape York in Queensland, near the modern town of Weipa.
 This is the first recorded European landfall on the Australian continent.
 Janszoon proceeded to chart approximately 320 kilometres of the coastline, which he thought was a southerly extension of New Guinea.